namelesselizabeth/BubbleSort/README.md

  LC-3 Assembly Comparison-based algortihm in which each pair of adjacent elements is compared and the elements are swapped if they are not in order.

  ## Setup
- To run this project, use LC-3 code editor to assembly project and run the .obj file within LC3 simulator
+ To run this project, use LC-3 code editor to assemble project and run the .obj file within LC3 simulator

  ## Collaborators
  ### Vicoria Avila